ahcraver/ahcraver.github.io/CV.md

 ### Academic Employment and Involvement
 #### Northern Illinois University
 Department of History and Institute for the Study of Environment, Sustainability, and Energy
+* Instructor,
+Spring 2023
-* Instructor,												Fall 2021
+* Hist 171: Problems of the Human Past									Fall 2021
 	* HIST 379: American Military History
 * Teaching Assistant,											2017 - Present
 	* HIST 303: The Black Athlete
 	* ENVS 303: The Environment in the Humanities and Social Sciences
 	* ENVS 304: US Environmental Law and Politics
-	* HIST 171: World History until 1500
+	* HIST 170: World History until 1500
 	* HIST 240: The United States Until 1865
 	* HIST 241: The United States After 1865